An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Methods

 \subsubsection{The {\toolbox{WORC}} optimization algorithm}

-The optimization algorithm of our {\toolbox{WORC}} framework is depicted in \autoref{alg: WORC}.
-All optimization is performed on the training dataset by using a random-split cross-validation with $k_{\text{training}}=5$, using 80\% for training and 20\% for validation in a stratified manner, to make sure the distribution of the classes in all sets is similar to the original.
-A random-split cross-validation is used as this allows a fixed ratio between the training and validation datasets independent of $k_{\text{training}}$, and is consistent with our evaluation setup (\autoref{sec: MethodsEvaluation}).
-The algorithm returns an ensemble $\mathcal{E}$.
+The {\toolbox{WORC}} optimization algorithm is depicted in Algorithm \autoref{alg: WORC}: for simplicity, the version with random search as optimization strategy and $N_{\text{ens}}$ ensembling is depicted.
+All optimization is performed on the training dataset by using a stratified random-split cross-validation with $k_{\text{training}}=5$, using 80\% for training and 20\% for validation in a stratified manner.
+Random-split cross-validation is used as this allows a fixed ratio between the training and validation datasets independent of $k_{\text{training}}$, and is consistent with our evaluation setup (\autoref{sec: MethodsEvaluation}).
+The algorithm returns a trained ensemble $\mathcal{E}$.

-The {\toolbox{WORC}} toolbox is implemented in Python3 and available open-source \citep{RN63}\footnote{This DOI represents all versions, and will always resolve to the latest one.} under the Apache License, Version 2.0.
-Documentation on the {\toolbox{WORC}} toolbox can be found online \citep{RN540}, and several tutorials are available\footnote{\href{https://github.com/MStarmans91/WORCTutorial}{https://github.com/MStarmans91/WORCTutorial}}.
-A minimal working example is shown in \autoref{alg: WORCCodeExample}.
+The {\toolbox{WORC}} toolbox is implemented in Python3 and available open-source \cite{RN63}\footnote{This DOI represents all versions, and will always resolve to the latest one.} under the Apache License, Version 2.0.
+Documentation on the {\toolbox{WORC}} toolbox can be found online \cite{RN540}, and several tutorials are available\footnote{\href{https://github.com/MStarmans91/WORCTutorial}{https://github.com/MStarmans91/WORCTutorial}}.
+A minimal working example is shown in Algorithm \autoref{alg: WORCCodeExample}.